Solar ATAP Malaysia: NEM Replacement Explained

 Renewable Energy 2050

 Malaysia is entering a new chapter in its renewable energy journey.
-The long-standing Net Energy Metering (NEM) scheme, which has helped thousands of households cut their electricity bills, is coming to an end.
-In its place, a new programme called the Solar Accelerated Transition Action Programme (Solar ATAP) will be launched on 1 December 2025, according to Bernama.
+The long-standing Net Energy Metering (NEM) scheme, which has helped thousands of households reduce their electricity bills, has officialy ended.
+In its place, the government will introduce a new programme called the Solar Accelerated Transition Action Programme (Solar ATAP), launching on 1 January 2026.

-For many Malaysians, NEM has been a familiar name — a scheme that made solar panels more worthwhile by letting homeowners offset their electricity usage with the solar energy they produced (read more about NEM Rakyat 3.0 here).
-Now, with ATAP on the horizon, homeowners are understandably wondering: Will the savings still be as good?
-What changes should I expect?
+For many Malaysians, NEM has was familiar and reassuring.
+It allowed homeowners to offset electricity usage with the solar energy they generated (read more about NEM Rakyat 3.0 here).
+With Solar ATAP on the horizon, a common question remains:

-This article will break down what Solar ATAP is, why the government is replacing NEM, and what this means if you’re considering solar for your home.
+This article explains what Solar ATAP is, why NEMis being replaced, and what the changes mean if you're considering solar for your home.
+Short on time?
+Read our Quick Guide to Solar ATAP for a simplified overview.

 What is Solar ATAP?

-Solar ATAP stands for the Solar Accelerated Transition Action Programme — Malaysia’s upcoming rooftop solar initiative designed to take over from the country’s long-running NEM scheme.
+Solar ATAP stands for the Solar Accelerated Transition Action Programme.
+It is Malaysia’s new rooftop solar initiative designed to take over from the NEM scheme.

 Why Replace NEM With ATAP?